adamgonzls/100-days-of-code/log.md

 # Day 43: July 29, 2018

 **Today's Progress**:
-1. JavaScript (mins)
+1. JavaScript (90mins)

 **Thoughts**
-Sets are an object type that let you create a collection of values that must be unique.
+**Sets** are an object type that let you create a collection of values that must be unique.
 ```javascript
 var social = new Set();